Forensic Accounting Skills in Investigations

 - subsidiary ledgers, which contain additional details of transactions and activities that appear only in summary form in the general ledger.
 Examples of subsidiary ledgers are accounts receivable and accounts payable ledgers.

 Performing an investigation often requires the extraction and analysis of data from all these systems to see the big picture or to properly trace the history of a transaction or series of activities.
 The days of manually maintained books of original entry are gone.
-The vast majority of organisations now use electronic accounting and financial software, and in larger organisations these systems are included as part of a broader ERP system.
+The vast majority of organisations now use electronic accounting and financial software, and in larger organisations these systems are included as part of a broader ERP (enterprise resource planning) system.

-Inventory: in addition to cost information associated with purchases, the system may also provide data on quantities and dates of purchases, deliveries, shipments, inventory damaged or scrapped, and counts resulting from physical observation.
+- Inventory: In addition to cost information associated with purchases, the system may also provide data on quantities and dates of purchases, deliveries, shipments, inventory damaged or scrapped, and counts resulting from physical observation.

-- Payroll: in addition to data on net amounts paid to employees, the payroll system will usually include other relevant data needed to calculate an employee’s gross and net pay, including various worker classification codes, hours worked during a pay period, rates of pay, tax and withholding information, along with bank account information for the electronic transfer of funds to employees.
+- Payroll: In addition to data on net amounts paid to employees, the payroll system will usually include other relevant data needed to calculate an employee’s gross and net pay, including various worker classification codes, hours worked during a pay period, rates of pay, tax and withholding information, along with bank account information for the electronic transfer of funds to employees.

-- Human resources: in most large organisations a human resources system that is separate from payroll is maintained.
+- Human resources: In most large organisations a human resources system that is separate from payroll is maintained.
 Included in this system are data on rates of pay and past raises, incentive payments, and other financial data about each employee, as well as significant amounts of non-financial data, such as each employee’s home address.
 Human resource information systems may also include vital information associated with an employee’s initial hiring, such as background and reference checks, verification of information provided on an employment application, etc. This information can be important if the organisation anticipates filing an insurance claim to be indemnified for losses attributable to an employee.

 Availability of and legal considerations associated with each of these sources of internal data vary from one jurisdiction to another, particularly with respect to payroll and personnel information.
 Privacy issues must be considered before embarking on any use of such data in an investigation.